GTreasury Logo

 A common misconception is that if you have a foreign currency transaction, you can simply hedge it and apply special hedge accounting.

-• Need to Monetize FX Hedges to Boost Cash Flow?
+• Monetizing FX Hedges to Boost Cash Flow: Essential Strategies

 Under stable market conditions, most corporate foreign currency hedgers have a “set it and forget it” hedge strategy.
 Whether it’s cash flow or net investment hedging, once the hedges are in place, the majority of companies hold onto their derivatives through maturity.
 It’s an understandable practice as the best hedgers usually deliver currency against their hedges.
 This preserves the hedge rate in margin and converts cash at the same hedge rate.